- It is normal behavior for grizzly bears to attack baby elk.

-Nevertheless, the user claims that the wolf is waiting close by and the elk end up on the coast.
+Nevertheless, the user claims that the wolf is waiting close by and the elk ends up on the coast.
 Ultimately, the grizzly bear finally caught up with them as well.
-The odds are definitely against the baby elk even though it is unknown who will prevail.
+The odds are definitely against the baby elk, even though it is unknown who will prevail.

 A video watcher with keen eyes notices something about the footage.
-They say, “The bear was right under them on their side of the river at the beginning of the vid.
+The person says, “The bear was right under them on their side of the river at the beginning of the vid.
 They are lucky.
 The bear is hunting for food for a reason.
 It will almost always go for the easiest source.”
 It’s safe to say that the crying elk may have saved the lives of these tourists.